 This subject is for instrumentalists / singers who would like to continue developing on their instrument as part of their school study.
 These students can pursue an enormous range of options from bagpipes, electric bass and violin to modern vocal.
-Students MUST have a teacher from within or outside the school.
+Students MUST have an instrumental teacher from within or outside the school.
 In the five periods, students work on performances (solo and group), developing their aural/listening skills, creative work and investigating music styles.
-Being able to read music is an advantage in the aural section of the course.
-Because units 1 and 2 measure improvement, it is easier to do year 11 than year 12 (where very high standards are set.)
-Students should see Mr. Woods before selecting to do units 3 and 4.
+Being able to read music is an advantage.
+Students should see Mr. Colgrave before selecting to do units 3 and 4.